 - user name*

-In the case of the First and Last name you can look under Advanced to see the parameter names used in the dynamic population of the fields
+In the case of the First and Last name you can look under the Advanced section of the Name field to see the parameter names used in the dynamic population of the fields

 The account that is created is set to the account type that is your default account type, typically the waitlist account type.
 See Member Splash Setting for more details.